This post may contain affiliate links. Please read my disclosure policy.

 This recipe makes a pretty decent amount of soup, so if you venture into the lands of leftover leftovers, I have a few options for you.

-This soup will stay good for 3-4 days in an airtight container stored in your fridge.
+This ham and soup will stay good for 3-4 days in an airtight container stored in your fridge.

 You can definitely store your soup in the freezer if you’d like.
 You can store it either in a large airtight container, or in smaller individual containers.
 Thaw either in the microwave or on the stovetop over medium heat.
 This soup will last 2-3 months frozen.